 Nearly all fasteners use carbon steel.
 It has the widest range of workability and range of strength properties.
 There are even low carbon steels such as ASTM 307 Grade B, which are used for heavy hex bolts and studs intended for flanged joints in piping systems with cast iron flanges.
-Medium carbon steels can be heat treated to increase their load carrying capability.
-The ASTM A193 standard covers alloy steel and stainless steel bolting materials for high temperature or high pressure service.
+Medium carbon steels can be heat treated to increase their load-carrying capability.
+The ASTM A193 standard covers alloy steel and stainless steel bolting materials for high-temperature or high-pressure service.
 This specification includes fasteners intended for use in pressure vessels, valves, flanges, and fittings.

 The most common fasteners in use are the hex head Grades 2, 5, and 8.
-Grade 2 is a standard hardware-grade steel.
+Grade 2 is standard hardware-grade steel.
 This is the most common grade of steel fastener, and is the least expensive.
 Grade 2 bolts are typically used where high strength is not a concern, such as handrail installation, and on pipe clamps and hangers.
 Grade 5 hex head bolts are hardened to increase strength and are the most common bolts found in automotive applications.
 Grade 8 bolts have been hardened more than grade 5 bolts.
 Thus they are stronger and are used in demanding applications such as automotive suspensions, and equipment assembly.

-Socket head bolts are typically an alloy steel.
-Alloy steel bolts are made from a high strength steel alloy and are further heat treated.
+Socket head bolts are typically alloy steel.
+Alloy steel bolts are made from a high-strength steel alloy and are further heat treated.
 Alloy steel bolts are typically not plated, resulting in a dull black finish.
 Alloy steel bolts are extremely strong but very brittle.
-Care should be taken with socket heads if a zinc plating is required.
-Hydrogen embrittlement may occur when plating these fasteners, which can cause failure of the fastener.
+Care should be taken with socket heads if zinc plating is required.
+Hydrogen embrittlement may occur when plating these fasteners, which can cause the failure of the fastener.
 Alloy steels that have more than about 1.5% of manganese, 0.6% of copper, and where the chromium is lower than 4% are extremely useful in a wide range of strength versus ductility ranges.
 Alloy steels that have appropriate concentrations of molybdenum, or vanadium, or other elements can be used in areas where corrosion is possible, such as heaters, boilers, and other devices.

 Stainless steels can be austenitic (commonly SS 302, 304, 316 and others of low strength cannot be heat treated), martensitic (410, 416 can be heat treated), or ferritic (SS 430 magnetic and lower corrosion resistance), and each of these has specific properties for use in special applications.
 The 300 series are the most common stainless steel alloys used for fasteners.
 These are used in a wide variety of applications from high moisture level areas such as water treatment plants, to food storage areas, and in plants where chemical exposure is possible.
 While most stainless fasteners will not have the overall strength of heat treated carbon steel bolt, the 400 series can provide a higher strength without losing too much corrosion resistance.
 Machinists’ handbooks, such as the Marks’ Standard Handbook for Mechanical Engineers, have tables of properties of metals that can be used to determine the appropriate applications.

 Other materials can also be used for fasteners: brass, bronze (especially for marine and offshore applications), and occasionally aluminum.
 These are often chosen for the same reasons as stainless steel.
 These metals and alloys have good corrosion resistance.
 In the case of brass and bronze they may also have an aesthetic appeal.
-With aluminum, you also have a very light weight fastener.
+With aluminum, you also have a very lightweight fastener.
 Similar to stainless, these fasteners lack the strength of most carbon steel bolts.
 Their strength is typically that of an un-hardened Grade 2 fastener.

 Softer metals have a danger of thread galling or stripping.
 During the tightening of the